chrisratsabout/chrisratsabout/README.md

 ### Hi there 👋
-Hi, my name is Chris Ratsabout and I am a new software developer.
+Hi, my name is Chris Ratsabout and I am a software developer.
 I am excited to learn and apply my new skills to build web applications.
 <!--
 **chrisratsabout/chrisratsabout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.